andersx/camshift-phaistos/README.md

-camshift-phaistos
+camshift-phaistos (deprecated 26/06-2014)
 =================

-PHAISTOS module containing an implementation of the CamShift chemical shift predictor
+This module is now part of the official Phaistos release.
+Don't use this repository unless you have to do something very special and you know exactly what you are doing.
+I will not support this repository any longer, as the CamShift module is now being maintained through the official Phaistos release.